Introduction to Data Science for Beginners

 3. Semi-structured Data: Data that has partial structure, but cannot be represented in a tabular format, such as data in XML or JSON files.

-Companies use various techniques to analyze the data they collect, including:
+Companies use various techniques to analyze the data they collect:

 1. Descriptive Analysis: Companies use visualization techniques such as bar plots and histograms to gain insights into their collected data.